Letter To Prospective Graduates

 CAP AND GOWN PURCHASE

 All participants in Commencement (and Baccalaureate) must appear in cap and gown.
-We will sell caps/gowns in the Bookstore beginning April 22, 2013 and continue until the start of the Commencement ceremony!
-Cap/gown set includes black gown, black mortar board and black tassel with gold 2013 medallion.
+We will sell caps/gowns in the Bookstore in April and continue until the start of the Commencement ceremony!
+Cap/gown set includes black gown, black mortar board and black tassel with gold 2014 medallion.
 PLEASE NOTE: There is no need to stop by the bookstore to be measured for your cap and gown.
 The caps are one size fits all, and the gowns are bulk ordered by height.

 Online ordering of caps and gowns is available as a convenience only to students who are NOT studying on campus spring semester and standard shipping rates apply.
 Online cap/gown orders are only available for shipping to locations outside of Meadville, PA and shipping to college post office boxes or store pickup is not available.
-Online cap/gown orders will ship beginning April 22, 2013 and May 1, 2013 will be the last day online ordering will be available.
+Online cap/gown orders can be shipped; dates to be announced.
 Pre-ordering is certainly not necessary and students may save shipping cost by purchasing their caps/gown in the Bookstore.

 Personalized College Announcements are available at Balfour.
 There are several different graduation announcement packages available to students and their families.